Posts Tagged ‘three questions’

 † An expanded description of affinity grouping is available in The Workshop Book: From Individual Creativity to Group Action.

-* A complete description of this process can be found in Conferences That Work: Creating Events That People Love, available from this website, Amazon, or any bookstore.
+* See a complete description of this process in Conferences That Work: Creating Events That People Love, available from this website, Amazon, or any bookstore.

 Other resources